 Equals net operating income (NOI): Rs.1,44,000

 NOI is the operating profit.
-There are numerous expenses that can be deducted pertaining to NOI:
+There are numerous expenses which can be deducted pertaining to NOI:

 Minus mortgage interest: Rs.96,000 (Rs.8,000/month x 12)